apache/hudi/rfc/rfc-45/rfc-45.md

 The metadata partition cannot be used if there is any pending index action against it.
 So, async compaction/cleaning/clustering will ignore the metadata partition for which indexing is inflight.

+**Case 5: Data timeline with holes**

+Let's say the data timeline when indexer is started looks
+like: `C1, C2,....
+C5 (inflight), C6, C7, C8`.
+In this case the latest completed
+instant without any hole is `C4`.
+So, indexer will continue to index upto `C4`.
+Instants `C5-C8` will go through the indexing check.
+If `C5` does not complete before the timeout, then indexer will abort.
+The indexer will run through the same process again when re-triggered.

+## Summary of key proposals

+- New INDEX action on data timeline.
+- Async indexer to handle state change for the new action.
+- Concept of "indexing check" to reconcile instants that went inflight after indexer started.
+- Table config to be the source of truth for available MDT partitions.
+- Indexer will error out if lock provider not configured.

 ## Rollout/Adoption Plan